AndrewRBader/Algorithms-Playground/WireFramesUserStories.md

 6) pathfinder algorithms
     - cool search pathfinder algorithms

-ERD => will be many solutions and algorithms of a category to a visualization/algorithm-set-category ie multiple list algorthms visualized by a snake diagram component/function
+ERD => will be many solutions and algorithms of a category to an algorithm-set-category ie. There will be a one to many general visualizer method to many algorithms. ie multiple list algorithms visualized by a snake diagram component/function

 - solutions will be stored in a similar manner to my project 3, but I will have functional algorithms for each show page as well that runs the visualizer